arturmeski/reactics/README.md

 * BDD-based methods
 * SMT-based methods

-## Example
+## Examples

 The `examples` directory contains sample input files.

-To quickly the BDD module you can perform verification of the TGC controller consiting of three trains:
+To quickly test the BDD module you can perform verification of the TGC controller consiting of three trains:

 ```
 $ ./reactics bdd -c f1 examples/bdd/tgc.rs